xrsheffield/website-1/content/events/art-workshop.md

 Get creative!
 Help print things for Peace & Craft Fair (the following day) and finish making flags for demos

 ### Where?
-At [KIAC](http://www.kiac-sheffield.org/contact-us.html) (Kelham Island Arts Collective) 40 Ball Street, Neepsend S3 8DB
+At [KIAC](http://www.kiac-sheffield.org/contact-us.html) (Kelham Island Arts Collective), 40 Ball Street, Sheffield S3 8DB

-Note - KIAC has two entrances - please use the one with a white door near the corner with Mowbray Street
+Note - KIAC has two entrances - please use the one with a white door near the corner of Ball Street and Mowbray Street